 - Add desiccated coconut and roast for 1-2 minutes.
 Transfer the nuts and desiccated coconut into a bowl.

-- In the same pan, add crumbled or grated khoya (mawand 2-3 tablespoons of milk.
-Roast on low – medium flame, 5-6 minutes or until it comes to soft ball consistency.
+- In the same pan, add crumbled or grated khoya (mawa), and 2-3 tablespoons of milk.
+Cook on low – medium flame, for 5-6 minutes or until it comes to softball consistency.
 Transfer the khoya into a bowl.

 - Let mixture cool completely before adding other ingredients.

-- Once khoya is cool completely, add the remaining stuffing ingredients – sugar, green cardamon powder, pinch of saffron, pinch of salt.
+- Once khoya is cool completely, add the remaining stuffing ingredients – sugar, green cardamom powder, pinch of saffron, pinch of salt.
 Mix well and keep the stuffing mixture aside.

 - On a clean, dry surface, place the rested dough, and without using any extra flour, roll the dough into thin round shape.